 Treasury Notes: Myth vs. FATCA

 Individual Taxpayer Identification Numbers (ITINs)

 Each filer of a U.S. tax return and his/her dependents must provide a taxpayer identification number, either a U.S. Social Security Number (SSN) or an Individual Taxpayer Identification Number (ITIN).
 You should secure an SSN by using Form SS-5 (PDF 131 KB) if you qualify for one.
 If not, you should complete Form W-7.
 Both forms include all the necessary instructions to apply.
 To avoid being disallowed exemptions, you must obtain SSNs or ITINs for all children and dependents claimed on your income tax return.

 Even if you have an ITIN already, you may need to renew your ITIN.
 All ITINs not used on a federal tax return at least once in the last three years will no longer be valid for use on a tax return as of Jan.
 1, 2017.
-Additionally, all ITINs issued before 2013 will begin expiring this year, starting with those with middle digits of 78 and 79 (Example: (9XX-78-XXXX).
+Additionally, all ITINs issued before 2013 began expiring in 2016, starting with those with middle digits of 78 and 79 (Example: (9XX-78-XXXX).
 All expired ITINs must be renewed before being used on a U.S. tax return.
 No action is needed by ITIN holders who don’t need to file a tax return next year.
 Also, there are new documentation requirements when applying for or renewing an ITIN for certain dependents.
 Find more information in the ITIN Expiration Frequently Asked Questions.

 It is not necessary to come to the U.S. Embassy or Consulate as these offices do NOT issue the ITIN.
 There are public accounting firms overseas in certain countries that are acceptance agents for ITIN numbers.
 You will find a list of designated agents and the names and addresses at the IRS Acceptance Agent Program home page.